 Vitamin D Deficiency can cause many disorders in the body.
 Vitamins are the types of nutrients (others are protein, fat, carbohydrate, minerals, etc.) that our body requires to grow and develop normally.

-There are several vitamins required in the body like vitamins a, b, c, d, e k, etc. Out of these, Vitamin D can be produced by the human body in the presence of sunlight.
+There are several vitamins required in the body like vitamins A, B, C, D, E, K, etc. Out of these, Vitamin D can be produced by the human body in the presence of sunlight.
 Vitamin D can also be taken from certain food items included in the diet.

 Vitamin D is a fat-soluble vitamin that is also known as “calciferol” and is present naturally in some foods and available as a dietary supplement.

 Vitamin D actually is not a true vitamin but a prohormone (a precursor of a hormone) as our body can produce it like other hormones.
-It is produced in your skin as a response to sun exposure, that is why sometimes it is called a “sunshine vitamin”.
+It is produced in your skin as a response to sun exposure, which is why sometimes it is called a “sunshine vitamin”.

-In this article, we come to know about the benefits of Vitamin D, diseases that can happen due to deficiency of vitamin D, how to boost the intake of vitamin D, what are the recommended doses.
+In this article, we come to know about the benefits of Vitamin D, diseases that can happen due to a deficiency of vitamin D, how to boost the intake of vitamin D, and what are the recommended doses.

 Benefits of Vitamin D